Views: 1

 when will you be able to advance towards this abode?

-It’s in this life that we must seek the origin, prepare the way, after death it’s too late.
+It is in this life that we must seek the origin, prepare the way, after death it’s too late.

 چون نه این ماند نه آن در ره ترا خواب چون میآید ای ابله ترا